 Use Email Marketing

 Email marketing may be something that most business owners can handle themselves, depending on time.
 This could also be a task that someone on your staff handles for you.
 If you want a large mailing list, you will need to pay for the use of a mailing platform.
 The free ones like MailChimp have stronger services at higher levels.
+One company called simplelists also offers a free service but has a unique pay-as-you-go plan that allows you to pay only for the data you use.
 I recommend researching your options with this, as there are varying programs to fit different needs.

 Have a Quality Website

 Paying someone to build a website for you can cost a small fortune, but it will also save you time and effort.
-There are plenty of web designers and developers available at varying budgets, giving you the opportunity to do all or part of the project.
+There are plenty of web designers and developers available at varying budgets, allowing you to do all or part of the project.

 Marketing is a challenging thing for small businesses, but you can overcome the issues you face when you’re willing to either spend time or money on it.
 You can do all of your marketing yourself if you’re on a tight budget.
 Fortunately, this is only getting easier as more options hit the market that are designed for DIY marketing.